uweplonus/spotbugs-examples/README.md

-# findbugs-examples
+# spotbugs-examples
-This are examples for bugs that are found by findbugs.
+This are examples for bugs that are found by spotbugs.